-Any four courses with a SOC or SSC prefix not already used for minor or major program requirements experiential learning, and designed to meet individual career aspirations and learning styles.
+The Sport Studies program with its multiple career options leads to a Bachelor of Science degree.
+The program provides study that is interdisciplinary in nature, flexible with regard to scheduling and experiential learning, and designed to meet individual career aspirations and learning styles.
 Students must choose and complete a Minor in a separate academic discipline of interest.
 Students should contact the Sport Studies Program Coordinator or the Dean of the McCamish School of Business for updates regarding future development of new Sport Studies career options.
 A 6-12-credit internship in a sport-related agency is required as a capstone experience during the last semester of the program.
 See page P-18 for more information.